BenjaminKobjolke/screenshot-cropper/README.md

 python main.py --directory my-screenshots
 ```

-The cropped images will be saved in:
+The processed images will be saved in:

 ```
 my-screenshots/
 ├── input/
+│   ├── bg.png
+│   └── screenshots/
 │       ├── screenshot1.png
 │       ├── screenshot2.jpg
 │       └── screenshot3.png
 ├── output/
-│   ├── screenshot1.png
+│   ├── screenshot1.png        # Cropped and placed on background
-│   ├── screenshot2.jpg
+│   ├── screenshot2.jpg        # Cropped and placed on background
-│   └── screenshot3.png
+│   └── screenshot3.png        # Cropped and placed on background
 └── screenshot-cropper.json
 ```